vijay1528/fogos-lineageos-guide/README.md

 **Prepare the device-specific code**
 * Note: This will download your device’s [device specific configuration](https://github.com/LineageOS/android_device_motorola_fogos) and [kernel](https://github.com/LineageOS/android_kernel_motorola_sm6375)
+* There's another manual method to do this but go with official
 ```bash
 breakfast fogos
 ```